CharlesTaylor7/balatro-calculator/README.md

 ## Features planned
 Shooting for the moon here.
 Right now the functionality is limited to a handful of simple jokers.

-The goal is to support most scoring jokers and to even support calculating probability distributions.
+- Support all deterministic scoring jokers

-Misprint, Bloodstone, etc. introduce probabilistic scoring.
+- Support probability distributions: Misprint, Bloodstone, etc.

 ## Non-Goals
 - Not intended to be a full balatro sim.
 Buy the game!